pkerschbaum/fira/fira/fira-commons/README.md

 # Fira-Commons

-This module contains shared code for `fira-web` and `fira-be`.
+This module contains shared code for `fira-web` and `fira-appsvc`.
 Furthermore, the database schema is defined here.

 The migration files are located in the folder [`database`](database/).
 [`knex.js` migrations](http://knexjs.org/#Migrations) are used to bootstrap and update the database schema.

-`fira-be` uses [Prisma](https://www.prisma.io/docs/) as the database client.
+`fira-appsvc` uses [Prisma](https://www.prisma.io/docs/) as the database client.
 The [schema file `schema.prisma`](prisma/schema.prisma) is equivalent to the database schema bootstrapped by the knex migrations.
 If the database schema changes, one can use `npx prisma introspect` to re-generate the schema.prisma file, so that it reflects the current database schema.

 ## How-To: Bootstrap database